seL4/microkit/docs/manual.md

 Protection domains can interact by calling *protected procedures* or sending *notifications*.

 Microkit is distributed as a software development kit (SDK).
-The SDK includes the tools, libraries and binaries required to build an Microkit system.
+The SDK includes the tools, libraries and binaries required to build a Microkit system.
 The Microkit source is also available which allows you to customize or extend Microkit and produce your own SDK.

-To build an Microkit system you will write some programs that use `libmicrokit`.
+To build a Microkit system you will write some programs that use `libmicrokit`.
 Microkit programs are a little different to a typical process on a Linux-like operating system.
-Rather than a single `main` entry point, a program has three distinct entry points: `init`, `notified` and, optionally, `protected`.
+Rather than a single `main` entry point, a program has four distinct entry points: `init`, `notified` and, potentially, `protected`, `fault`.

 The individual programs are combined to produce a single bootable *system image*.
 The format of the image is suitable for loading by the target board's bootloader.